kurator-org/kurator-outcomeStats/README.md

 ```
 exec(open("outcomeStats.py").read())
 ```
-The result executes the unit test beginning at line 115
+The result executes the unit test beginning at line 120

-NOTE: The file combined.xslx in this repository was hand-edited to make the column widths optimal.
-The actual output should have no other differences from what the app produces.
-This was done because the xlsxwriter package inherantly cannot process this other that by a hack described in Issue #1

 More to come soon...